Brazil's Odebrecht plans $8.1 billion landmark investment in Mexico

 Earlier this year, Odebrecht said it planned to invest $20 billion globally over the next three years, with a large chunk of that spending earmarked for Peru.

-Brazil accounted for about 57 percent of Odebrecht’s revenue in 2012, with the rest of Latin America and the Caribbean contributing 28 percent.

-Reporting by Michael O'Boyle, Elinor Comlay and Dave Graham in Mexico City and Brian Winter and Guillermo Parra-Bernal in Sao Paulo; Editing by Simon Gardner and Diane Craft
+Reporting by Michael O'Boyle and Elinor Comlay in Mexico City and Brian Winter in Sao Paulo; Editing by Dan Grebler